AndiEcker/AcuSihotInterfaces/README.md

 ### SihotOccLogChecker Application

 This command line tool is helping to check and optionally fix any missing occupation data changes (like Room-Checkin, -Checkout or -Move) within the Acumen system.

+The tool is parsing each Check-In (CI), Check-Out (CO) and Room.Move (RM) in the Sihot SXML interface log file for to compare it with the Acumen data.
+There will be lots of discrepancies shown for reservations that are imported into Sihot via Siteminder or created manually (because they not existing in Acumen).
+Therefore on the first run you only need to the check the summary at the end of the console output (as well as at the end of the log file, created mostly in the log sub-folder).

+The summary consists e.g. of the number of fixable reservations - if this value is zero than everything is ok, because there is nothing that this tool could repair for you.
+A few line above you should double check if there any gaps between the specified date range and the log entry timestamps within the specified log file.

 Occupation data changes done in Sihot get normally transferred via the Sihot SXML interface first to the AcuServer and from there to the Acumen system.
-So if either the SXML interface or the AcuServer is not running (like happened recently between 16/10/2017 14:07:32 and 18/10/2017 15:09:53), then you can use SihotOccLogChecker for to check and repair the related T_ARO data in Acumen.
+So if either the SXML interface or the AcuServer is not running correctly (like happened recently between 16/10/2017 14:07:32 and 18/10/2017 15:09:53), then you can use SihotOccLogChecker for to check and repair the related T_ARO data in Acumen.

+So for to check the discrepancies for the above date range you have to provide the exact date range with the command line options `dateFrom` and `dateTill` to SihotOccLogChecker, like shown underneath:

+`--dateFrom="2017-10-16 14:07:33.0" -dateTill="2017-10-18 15:09:52.0"`

+The default value for `dateFrom` is yesterday at the same time and for `dateTill` it is the current time.

+Additionally you have to specify the Acumen server with the `acuDSN` command line option, the Acumen user name and password with the `acuUser` and `acuPassword` command line options and finally the path and filename of the Sihot SXML log file as command line parameter (e.g. `E:\sihot\log\SP\SXML_ACUMEN@SP.log` directly from tf-sh-sihot1v or `\tf-sh-sihot1v\e$\sihot\log\sp\SXML_ACUMEN@SP.log` from the network).

+After checking the discrepancies you can add the `correctAcumen` command line option for to fix the Acumen occupation status.
+If you want for example to fix the missing occupation changes in our second big outage (between 21/10/2017 17:54:38 and 23/10/2017 10:20:50) in Acumen you have to specify the following command line arguments:

+`-F="2017-10-21 17:54:38.0" -T="2017-10-23 10:20:50.0" -A=1 -u=AECKER -p=password -d=SP.WORLD`

+In the last example the short options got used (see the Short Option column in the section [General command line arguments](#General-command-line-arguments) above).
+For a more verbose output you can also pass the `debugLevel` command line option (or as short option -D) with a value of 2 (for verbose) or 3 (verbose and with timestamp).

 #### maxDaysDiff INI/config setting

 Allows to specify the maximum number of days of difference between the expected and the real check-in/-out day.
 The default value is 2 days.
 FYI: the Oracle procedure P_SIHOT_ALLOC() that is used by AcuServer to pass occupation changes to Acumen is using 4 days of difference (see constant SihotRoomChangeMaxDaysDiff declared in the K package).

+#### daysCheckInBefore INI/config setting

+This config variable allows this tool to search also for Acumen reservations that got checked-in the given number of days before the expected arrival date.

+Please note that the value of this setting is restricted by the value of the maxDaysDiff INI/config setting (see above).

+#### daysCheckOutAfter INI/config setting

+This config variable allows this tool to search also for Acumen reservations that got checked-out the given number of days after the expected departure date.

+Please note that the value of this setting is restricted by the value of the maxDaysDiff INI/config setting (see above).

 ### SihotResImport Application